luckyhackersacademy/luckynotes/README.md

 ## Why?

 I was [looking for a place](https://twitter.com/igorhalfeld/status/1784990933257207847) to do more build&learn in public to show everyone that there's nothing to be afraid of.
-Build and learn things by sharing videos or blog posts is great to get feedback about what you are doing.
+Build and learn things by sharing videos or blog posts is a great to get feedback about what you are doing.

 I saw [Atinotes](https://github.com/atinux/atinotes) project, but I didn't want to buy Nuxt UI Pro 🤣, so I built a free version.